mendix/docs/content/developerportal/general/company-app-roles.md

 The App Contact is visible to regular users and is the go-to person for questions related to the app.
 If you build your own app, you will automatically become the App Contact and you will have a SCRUM Master role within the [App Team roles](#app-team-roles).

-If the App Contact changes (which can be done on the [General Settings](../settings/general-settings) page for your app), providing the new App Contact with the App Team [SCRUM Master](#scrum-master) role is recommended.
+If you change the App Contact (for details on how to do this, see the [Changing the App Contact](change-roles#change-app-contact) section of *How to Manage Company & App Roles*), providing the new App Contact with the App Team [SCRUM Master](#app-team-roles) role is recommended.
 The App Contact will be the contact person for regular users and will be able to perform app operations on behalf of all SCRUM Masters.

 ### 3.2 Technical Contact {#technical-contact}